 (N.B.
-This guide is only for BenQ P series monitors - if you monitor's model number instead starts with an SW instead, follow this guide instead!)
+This guide is only for BenQ SW series monitors - if you monitor's model number instead starts with a P instead, follow this guide instead!)

 First, it's good practise to tidy up in general - and that means you should remove any and all previously installed monitor calibration systems you might have used - as different calibration systems often interfere with each other.

 Once you have your BenQ properly set up and calibrated, you can then re-install your other software (but we really recommend you do so only if you need to for use with other devices - e.g. to calibrate a second monitor).

 (Also, if your BenQ is attached to a laptop, make sure that during this process the monitor is directly attached to the laptop, rather than through a laptop dock, as docks are notorious for breaking this process!).

 Also, clean your monitor's screen - we don't want any dust or crud on there to interfere with your calibrator's measurements.
 (And this is a good time to point our that your high end screen should not be cleaned by a low end, potentially damaging cleaning product.
 Eizo offer a good choice here.)

 We don't want your screen's appearance to be modified in any way during the calibration process, so at this time you should also:

 Once calibration is complete, you can set them back to how they were, except you should leave the Night Light disabled - this varies the monitor colour over the day, a very bad idea for colour accurate work.

 (Your BenQ has low blue light and anti-flicker features built in that already offer very high ergonomic quality for your eyes - BenQ actually invented this technology).